CAC – Climate Action Campaign

 Congratulations to all of us who over the years have put our hearts and UU based values into stewarding our HUUF campus relative to native landscaping and organic gardens; creating and fostering wildlife habitats; promoting water conservation; recycling and composting; and the many energy saving initiatives for all our buildings such as the solar panels, the EV charger, the switch to LED light bulbs, low flush toilets, auto light switches, the Wisconsin mound, and the many others too numerous to mention here.

-- HUUF was honored in Fall, 2021 as a “Congregational Highlight” by the California Interfaith Power and Light (CIPL) for climate action work.
+- HUUF is honored in Fall 2021 as a “Congregational Highlight” by the California Interfaith Power and Light (CIPL) for climate action work.

-Contact Info for Our State & Federal Legislators
+Contact Info for Our Local State & Federal Legislators:

 Humboldt County Supervisors